How to Become a Truck Dispatcher: A Step-by-Step Guide

 1. Register your business

-Note: This step is necessary only if you are looking to start your own dispatching business.
+Note: This step is necessary only if you want to start your own dispatching business.
 Those who don’t intend to launch one can skip this and jump to the subsequent steps.

 Registering your business is the first thing to do.
 For that, you must have a business name that’s short and engaging so people can find you easily.
 Plus, having a clear name also implies potential clients will know exactly what your business does.